google/codeworld/web/help/GuideUnit2.md

 Design
 ======

-This section to be written.
+(This section remains to be written.)

 Principles of design
 --------------------

-This section to be written.
+(This section remains to be written.)

 ### Contrast ###

-This section to be written.
+(This section remains to be written.)

 ### Repetition ###

-This section to be written.
+(This section remains to be written.)

 ### Alignment ###

-This section to be written.
+(This section remains to be written.)

 ### Repetition ###

-This section to be written.
+(This section remains to be written.)

 Abstraction
 -----------

+(This section remains to be written.)

 Refactoring
 -----------

-This section to be written.
+(This section should be expanded.)

+Computer programmers use the word **refactoring** to describe changes to their code that don't change the program, but just describe it differently.
+The goal of refactoring is usually to communicate better to other humans who read the code, or to reorganize the code so that it's easier to make other changes.

+The techniques you've learned in this part of the guide -- rewriting expressions in equivalent ways, capturing repeated patterns, controlling scope, building strong abstractions, and using design principles to communicate more clearly in code -- are the basic tools of refactoring.